samdbmg/ansible-nginx-gateway/README.md

     client_ca_cert: /etc/ssl/certs/my-custom-ca.crt # Location of a CA cert that client certificates should be validated
                                                     # against - specifying makes client cert mandatory.
 Default: empty
     disable_csp: false # Set to true to disable adding a default Content-Security-Policy header.
 Default: False
+    disable_security_headers: false # By default a set of headers are included from nginxconfig.io/security.conf to
+                                    # apply some opinionated security options, such as preventing access to dotfiles.
+                                    # Set this to turn those protections off if you need to!
     # Any extra config lines to insert into this site's location block, although make sure you don't cause accidental
     # security risks (like this example!).
 Default: empty
     extra_config: |